1974 Alabama Crimson Tide football team: Notre Dame

-Playing for what would have been a second consecutive national championship against Notre Dame, Alabama was upset by the Fighting Irish 13–11 in the Orange Bowl.
+Playing for what would have been a second consecutive UPI national championship against Notre Dame, Alabama was upset by the Fighting Irish 13–11 in the Orange Bowl.
 Notre Dame took a 13–0 lead behind touchdown runs of four-yards by Wayne Bullock in the first and nine-yards by Mark McLane in the second quarter.
 A 21-yard Danny Ridgeway field goal for Alabama made the halftime score 13–3.
 After a scoreless third, the Crimson Tide scored the final points of the game on a 48-yard Richard Todd touchdown pass to Russ Schamun that made the final score 13–11.
 The loss brought Alabama's all-time record against Notre Dame to 0–2.

 Roster

-NFL Draft
+NFL draft

-Several players that were varsity lettermen from the 1974 squad were drafted into the National Football League (NFL) in the 1975, 1976 and 1977 drafts.
+Several players that were varsity lettermen from the 1974 squad were selected in the NFL draft in the 1975, 1976 and 1977.
 These players included: